Azam Ali, An Ahmadi Moslem

 Results of Pursuing Knowledge

 Nobody has a monopoly or yardstick to measure religious knowledge or spirituality of another.
-Investment of time and money may create illusions or garnish support for promotions of some semblance of success, but the proof lies in the pudding.
+Investment of time and money may create illusions or garnish support for promotions of some semblance of success.
+Yet the proof lies in the pudding.
 The progenies of these three gentlemen with very modest means have become spectacularly successful as a direct result of the extensive use of the prayers the Holy Qr-aan has provided.